shaved-ice/leapMotionRecord/README.md

 Frame Increment: the number of frames you would want a skip button to skip forward or backwards (only relevant if you plan to implement such a UI)

-#### Extra things to do
+## Extra UI
 There are a number of functions that can be used to interact with the Replay script.\
-If you wish to, you can create buttons in the scene and make them call these interaction buttons when pressed.\
+If you wish to, you can create buttons in the scene and make them call these interaction buttons when pressed.

 Buttons that can be used with no extra processing:
 - PausePlay  &nbsp; &nbsp; &nbsp; (pauses or plays the replay)